 The price of eBook readers has dropped dramatically since they first came out.
 You can essentially choose an eBook reader across 3 price brackets.
-The lowest-cost eBook readers, like the basic Kindle and the NOOK Simple Touch, cost under $100.
+The lowest-cost eBook readers, like the basic Kindle and the Amazon Fire 7 tablet, cost under $100.
 They don’t boast many bells and whistles but they do a great job of delivering a quality reading experience.

 Battery life matters in an eBook reader because no one likes to have to put down their book in the middle of the action because they ran out of power.
-However, it’s not likely to be a real factor in making your decision because all eBook readers use very small amounts of power.
-Some, like the Kindle Oasis, can last up to 8 weeks on a single charge.
-The Kobo Glo claims that the battery can be used for up to 70 hours, or about 2 months of regular use, while the Barnes & Noble Nook GlowLight Plus has enough battery for 6 weeks.
-Even the NOOK Simple Touch, which has a much shorter battery life before needing to be recharged, can be used for up to 30 hours straight.
+However, it may not be a huge factor in your decision since all eBook readers use very small amounts of power.

 The screen resolution is more important than the screen size for readability.
-The best eBook readers have a DPI (dots per inch) resolution of 300DPI, including the Kindle Paperwhite, the Kobo Glo HD, and the Barnes & Noble NOOK GlowLight Plus.
+The best eBook readers have a DPI (dots per inch) resolution of 300DPI, including the Kindle Paperwhite, the Kobo Aura One, and the Barnes & Noble NOOK GlowLight Plus.
 The basic Kindle reader still has a DPI of only 167, which is a huge difference.
-Oddly enough, the large screen Kobo Aura H2O also has a lower DPI of 265, although this might not be enough to make much of a difference to most readers.

 Newer eBook readers are much easier on the eyes because they use Carta E Ink technology instead of LED or LCD screens.
 These are unlikely to leave your eyes with that tired, overworked feeling you can get when you stare at a screen for too long.
-The Kobo Glo HD, Aura H2O, and the Kindle Voyage use Carta E Ink to achieve a beautiful, crisp text that is easy to read and easy on the eyes.
+The Kobo models use Carta E Ink to achieve a beautiful, crisp text that is easy to read and easy on the eyes.

 One of the best eBook readers for a good reading experience is the Kindle Paperwhite, which uses E Ink along with a specially designed font called Bookerly that genuinely does make it faster for the eye to recognize words for speedier page scanning.
 The contrast is clear and the screen is carefully designed so that there is no glare that can make it hard to read in certain lights.